VisionAI4Bharat/.github/profile/README.md

 ✨ **Invitation**

 We are just getting started.
-This is your chance to shape the future of Vision AI in Bharat.
+This is your chance to shape the future of Vision AI in Bhārat.
 Let’s build, share, and empower—together.

-🚀 **VisionAI4Bharat: By the people, for the people.**
+🚀 **VisionAI4Bhārat: By the people, for the people.**